TN 49 (11-24)

 2. Spouse’s Benefits Increase or Spouse Becomes Eligible Based on Claimant’s Eligibility and Spouse Was Not Individually Represented

 In a title XVI couple’s case, each member of the couple must establish whether he or she is blind, aged or disabled.
 In addition the couple is considered jointly eligible and the income and resources for both members are considered in determining eligibility and payment for both.
 The couple’s SSI benefit is computed as one amount, but divided equally between the members of the couple for payment.
-In the absence of indication to the contrary (e.g., the spouse has appointed his or her own representative), SSA considers the representative of a claimant to be acting in the interest of the spouse as well.
+In the absence of indication to the contrary (e.g., the spouse has appointed their own representative), SSA considers the representative of a claimant to be acting in the interest of the spouse as well.
 Except in the situations described in GN 03920.036B.2.a. and GN 03920.036B.2.b., when calculating past-due benefits, SSA will withhold 25 percent of the title XVI benefits of a claimant’s spouse, if:

 • the eligibility of the claimant results in a finding that the spouse is also eligible for SSI benefits.